Integration Patterns

 }

-return true; // Optional
+return true; // Show for moderate severity

 }